wp-plugins/newstatpress/readme.txt

 = 0.5.2 =

 * Fix inherited bug about CDIR comparison in blocking IP function
-* Add %topsearch% fopr getting the top search term (it implement partially the tracker ID 297 and 243)
+* Add %topsearch% fopr getting the top search term (it implements partially the tracker ID 297 and 243)
 * Fix bug ID 299
 * Add missing yahoo feedseacker spider image

+= 0.5.3 =

+* Fix collision of permalinksEnabled with statpress-visitors
+* Increase size from 50 to 250 into details visualization
+* New Browser (+17),New OS (+2), fix bug id 315

 == Upgrade Notice ==